Manufacturing Work Injury Attorneys

 People who work on assembly lines are required to manipulate small objects and equipment for hours each day.
 Over time, the stress can cause repetitive stress injuries like carpal tunnel syndrome and arthritis to develop.

-The legal team at Fields Law knows the complexities and confusion that you may experience after a manufacturing injury.
+The legal team at our Minnesota workers’ compensation law firm knows the complexities and confusion that you may experience after a manufacturing injury.
 That’s why we’re here to answer your questions and address your concerns.
 Calls are answered 24 hours a day, 7 days a week.
 Give us a call – we’re here to help.